Alee4738/local-drive/README.md

 # Features

 - Client can access server using a web browser and IP address and port
-- Client can upload files to server
-- Client can download files from server
+- Client can upload, download, and delete files
-- There is a root folder with files

 # Limitations

 - No nested folders allowed
-- Can't delete files
 - Can't rename files
 - Can't search for files easily (but you can use Ctrl+F)
 - Running the project currently requires downloading this repository.
 Other options: